inetrg/IEEE-TDSC-PUF23/README.md

 [![Paper][paper-badge]][paper-link]
 [![Preprint][preprint-badge]][preprint-link]

-This repository contains code and documentation to reproduce experimental results of the paper **"PUF for the Commons: Enhancing Embedded Security on the OS Level"** submitted to IEEE Transactions on Dependable and Secure Computing 2023.
+This repository contains code and documentation to reproduce experimental results of the paper **"PUF for the Commons: Enhancing Embedded Security on the OS Level"** accepted for publication in IEEE Transactions on Dependable and Secure Computing 2023.

  **Abstract**
  > Security is essential for the Internet of Things (IoT).
 Cryptographic operations for authentication and encryption commonly rely on random input of high entropy and secure, tamper-resistant identities, which are difficult to obtain on constrained embedded devices.